benoittgt/PhubMe/README.md

 Notify slack user when you are mentionned in a github comment

+## Disclaimer

+This is my first Elixir project.
+I'm looking for reviews and feedbacks about the code.
+Feel free to open an issue to comment the code or open a pull request.

 ## Installation

 It's [available in Hex](https://hex.pm/packages/phubme/0.0.3).
 The package can be installed with: